sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - EXAMPLE 5 says the usage of the Boolean product.
 ### 9.4
 - For transitive closure, we only need to think about $(a,b),a\neq b$ because $(a,a)$ will always *do nothing* when composite. <a id="transitive_reflexive"></a>
+  - This is also shown in 9.6-exercise-2 ans
+    > the nonreflexive pairs will not introduce any violations of antisymmetry. and 9.6-exercise-8 ans
+    > The only pairs that might present problems with transitivity are the nondiagonal pairs
 - Here $R\cup \triangle$ *only adds necessary* pairs for reflexive closure. similarly, $R\cup R^{-1}$ also *only adds necessary* ones.
   So *minimal* and with *the related property*